 China and others argue that a new currency should be created and used as the global currency.
-China would liked it to be its currency, the yuan.
+China would like it to be its currency, the yuan.
 That would boost China's economic growth.
-China is right to be alarmed at the dollar's drop in value.
-That's because it is the largest foreign holder of U.S. Treasurys, so it just saw its investment deteriorate.
-The dollar's weakness makes it more difficult for China to control the yuan's value, which is pegged to the dollar.
+China has not taken enough steps to make its currency widely traded.
+It's only 2% of central bank foreign currency reserves.

-But there are big obstacles.
-First, its value is highly volatile.
-That's because there is no central bank to manage it.
-Second, it has become the coin of choice for illegal activities that lurk in the deep web.
+Bitcoin's value is highly volatile because there's no central bank to manage it.
+It's also become the coin of choice for the black economy.
 That makes it vulnerable to tampering by unknown forces.

-These two situations make a collapse possible.
-But, it won’t occur without a third condition.
-That's a huge economic triggering event that destroys confidence in the dollar.
+A collapse couldn't occur without a triggering event that destroys confidence in the dollar.

 Altogether, foreign countries own more than $6 trillion in U.S. debt.
 The two largest are China and Japan.
 If they dump their holdings of Treasury notes, they could cause a panic leading to collapse.
 China owns nearly $1 trillion in U.S. Treasurys.
 China pegs the yuan to the dollar.
 This keeps the prices of its exports to the United States relatively cheap.